Compelled to Commitment, Compassion and Collaboration

 Rehoboth CDC's 18-year journey is dotted with wonderful experiences even more wonderful, the individuals met along the way.

 I'm excited that you've taken a moment to visit here today and my hope is that you are inspired and ignited into action towards the beautiful work of community development.

 This is the pledge we give to you, the community!
 We are committed to the opportunity of service to you - in seeing that justice prevails.
 Commitment to celebrate the cultural and social diversity of Phoenix's residents and give voice to your cares and aspirations.

-In all we do, we pledge to do so with compassion; that distinguishing factor of how and why we work in community.
-With compassion as the fueling resource, we move forward in integrity, transparency and fairness of our pursuit to increase social and economic justice.
+In all we do, we pledge to do so with compassion, that distinguishing factor of how and why we work in the community.
+With compassion as the fueling resource, we move forward in integrity, transparency, and fairness in our pursuit to increase social and economic justice.

-Partnerships and collaboration is the adopted model of operation for the community work we engage.
+Partnerships and collaboration are the adopted model of operation for the community work we engage in.